Roll20/roll20-api-scripts/CombatEncounterDirector/DEVELOPERS.md

 2. `src/locales/metadata.js` declares the 24 supported locales and their aliases.
 3. `src/locales/index.js` imports all locale files and assembles the `TRANSLATIONS` map.
 4. `t('section.key', lang, { var: value })` looks up `TRANSLATIONS[lang].section.key`, interpolates `{var}` placeholders, and falls back to `en-US` when a key is missing.
-5. The active locale is stored in `state.CombatEncounterDirector.config.language` and can be changed at runtime with `!director config language <code>`.
+5. The active locale is stored in `state.CombatEncounterDirector.config.language` and can be changed at runtime with `!ced config language <code>`.

 ### Key structure in `en-US.js`